-The Project trails of focus are Democrat Trail - which provides access to the Lower Kern River below the impoundment, and those trails that extend from SR 178 up to the Forest Service trail called "Powerhouse Trail."
+The Project trails of focus are Democrat Gage Trail - which provides access to the Lower Kern River below the impoundment, and those trails that extend from SR 178 up to the Forest Service trail called "Powerhouse Trail."
 The Project trails that connect to the Powerhouse Trail are:

 - Cow Flat Creek Trail

-- Steel Flume Trail
+- Steel Flume Trail7

 - Lucas Creek Trail

 - Dougherty Creek Trail

 - Stark Creek Trail

 The locations of the recreation day-use facilities and Project trails are shown on Map REC 2-1 (a-e).
+Refer to Photos 11-19 at the end of the TSP to illustrate potential parking areas near access points to the Project trails.

-The following describes the approach for: (1) characterizing use of public recreation dayuse facilities in the vicinity of the Project, (2) characterizing use of select Project trails, (32) estimating future recreation use and demand, and (43) documenting public safety and associated measures.
+The following describes the approach for: (1) characterizing use of public recreation dayuse facilities and use of undeveloped recreation areas along the bypass reach, (2) characterizing use of select Project trails, (3) estimating future recreation use and demand, and (4) documenting public safety and associated measures.
+The Recreation Technical Working Group (TWG) will be notified within 5 business days if there are any substantive changes to the Study Approach during implementation.
+Table REC 2-1 Kern River No. 1 Hydroelectric Project Survey Methodologies (REC 2 and REC 3) summarizes the survey methodologies described below.

-CHARACTERIZE RECREATION USE AT DEVELOPED RECREATION FACILITIES
+CHARACTERIZE RECREATION USE AT DEVELOPED RECREATION FACILITIES AND AT UNDEVELOPED LOCATIONS IDENTIFIED AS POTENTIAL RIVER ACCESS POINTS ALONG THE BYPASS REACH